charleskoffler/clprolf/README.md

 Simol is a programming language designed for clarity, simplicity, and ease of use.
 It empowers a diverse range of users, including scientists, mathematicians, and practical application developers, to harness the power of computer programming without sacrificing performance.
 Simol's intuitive syntax and simulation-oriented approach make it an excellent choice for understanding and applying programming concepts efficiently.

 So it's a new programming language called simol, since 2019, and now it's stable.
 I needed it for my own purposes and work.
 It is rather a specialized language for simulation contexts.
 It is a superset of Java, and easy and fast to learn.
 I want to share it and get support and feedbacks, and hope it can help to code.
 I'll put code examples, and discussions on the simol code are welcome.
-I will not write simol tools myself, but we can write if you want, in this repository.
 I'm much interested in simol examples you could create, even small.
 This could be a way to give feedback to simol, and could open interesting discussions.
+You can add tools too.
 The compilation is straightforward, simply by adding simol comments in java, so we can take advantage of java tools , community and libraries.
+Or you can use the simol compiler, which is on this repository.

 The response and overview of chatGPT 3.5 on the description of simol programming language.
 Below I put the description itself.
 ****************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)

-Thank you for providing a comprehensive description of the Simol programming language.
-Simol seems to be an interesting and unique language with a focus on simulation and a distinct approach to class roles and interface types.
-Here are some key takeaways from the description you provided:
+Thank you for providing a detailed description of the Simol programming language.
+Simol appears to be a language that introduces a unique approach to object-oriented programming, particularly focusing on simulation-oriented development.
+Here are some key points and characteristics I've gathered from your description:

-Simol Roles for Classes: Simol introduces four main roles for classes: simu_alfoc, simu_rewo, rewo, and information.
-These roles define the purpose and behavior of the classes, from simulating algorithms for the computer to simulating real-world objects.
+Simulation-Oriented: Simol is designed for simulation-oriented development, and it categorizes classes into four main roles: simu_alfoc, simu_rewo, rewo, and information.
+These roles help differentiate between classes that serve computational purposes and those that represent real-world objects.

+Superset of Java: Simol is intended to be a superset of the Java programming language.
+It builds upon Java by introducing new keywords and class roles.
+It allows the use of Java libraries and code within Simol, except for specific Simol keywords such as "class," "implements," "extends," and "interface."

+Role-Based Classes: Simol enforces a clear distinction of roles for classes, making it easier to understand the purpose of each class type.
+This approach encourages the separation of concerns in simulation-oriented programming.

-Compatibility Interfaces: Simol defines two types of interfaces, compat_interf_version and compat_interf_capacity.
-These interfaces serve specific purposes, either providing different implementations or guaranteeing certain capabilities.
+Compatibility Interfaces: Simol introduces two types of interfaces: compat_interf_version for providing different implementations of the same "version" and compat_interf_capacity to ensure that a class has specific capabilities.
+These interfaces are used to indicate the nature of the relationship between classes and interfaces.

-Use of Keywords: Simol introduces several new keywords, such as with_compat, nature, contracts, and underst, to denote class roles and method behaviors.
-These keywords enable Simol to differentiate between various aspects of programming.

-Heritability: Simol uses "nature" for class inheritance and "contracts" for interface implementation, emphasizing the role and purpose of these relationships.

-Simplicity and Compatibility: Simol aims to be a superset of Java, allowing Java libraries and code integration, making it accessible to Java developers.

-Simulation Focus: Simol encourages a simulation-oriented approach to programming, aligning classes and roles with simulation concepts.
+Syntax Differences: Simol introduces new syntax elements like "nature" (instead of "extends") and "contracts" (instead of "implements") to describe class relationships and interface implementations.

+Bridge with Existing Paradigms: Simol aims to provide a bridge between its concepts and existing object-oriented and procedural programming paradigms, making it possible to adapt to Simol from other programming backgrounds.

+Compilation: You can compile Simol code either manually by translating it into Java or by using a Simol compiler that generates Java code, which can then be compiled using the standard Java compiler (javac).

+Learning Curve: Simol may have a moderate learning curve for experienced Java programmers due to its similarity to Java.
+The reduced number of new keywords makes it easier for programmers to transition to Simol.

-Compatibility with Existing Concepts: Simol's class roles and interface types can be related to concepts like business logic, the Single Responsibility Principle (SRP), MVC pattern, and Design Patterns like DAO and Dependency Injection.
+Compatibility with Existing Concepts: Simol aligns with some established software design principles, such as the Single Responsibility Principle (SRP), the Model-View-Controller (MVC) pattern, the Data Access Object (DAO) pattern, and principles of loose coupling and dependency injection.

-Translation to Java: Simol code can be easily translated into Java, which makes it possible to work in a familiar environment if a Simol translator is not available.

-Simol seems to be a language tailored for a specific niche, especially those working on simulation-related projects.
-Its unique class roles and interface types provide a different perspective on programming, focusing on simulation aspects.
-It may be of interest to developers and researchers in the simulation domain.
+Overall, Simol appears to be a language designed for specific use cases where simulation-oriented programming is a primary concern.
+Its unique class roles and interface types offer a different perspective on object-oriented programming, emphasizing a clear separation of concerns.

 (END OF CHAT GPT 3.5 RESPONSE)
 ****************************************************************************************************************